plewis/plewis.github.io/phylogenetics/ssh.md

 That's it.
 You should now be able to logout (using Ctrl-d or by typing `exit`) of the **remote cluster** and log back in again using `ssh hpc`.
 You should not need a password when you log back in, but you will need to enter your passphrase.

-You are now asking: "What good is it to replace a password with a passphrase?"
-The benefit is that you can allow an ssh agent to fill in the passphrase for you.
+You are now asking: "What good is it to eliminate having to type a password if I still have to type a passphrase?"
+The benefit is that you can allow an ssh _agent_ to fill in the passphrase for you.
 You need only give the agent your passphrase after your local laptop boots up and it will enter it automatically thereafter.
 To start an agent and add your passphrase, type

     ssh-agent
     ssh-add